ikomachi226/mysql-heatwave-workshop_jp/Lab7.md

-# Lab 7: Execute queries using Heatwave
+# Lab 7: Execute queries leveraging HeatWave

 ## Key Objectives:
-- Observing the accelerated execution time when Heatwave cluster is enabled.
+- Learn how to enable Heatwave and compare the query execution time with and without HeatWave enabled.

 ## Introduction

 HeatWave Cluster Node Count Estimates provide recommendations on how many HeatWave nodes are needed to run a workload.
-When the service is started, database tables on which HeatWave queries are run need to be loaded to HeatWave cluster memory.
-The size of the HeatWave cluster needed depends on tables and columns required to load, and the compression achieved in memory for this data.
-Under-provisioning the HeatWave cluster results in data load or query execution failure due to space limitations
+When the service is started, database tables dedicated to OLAP workloads need to be loaded to HeatWave cluster memory.
+The size of the HeatWave cluster depends on loaded tables and columns, and on the compression achieved in memory for this data.
+Under-provisioning the HeatWave cluster results in data load or query execution failure due to space limitations.

 ## Steps